Appearance & Reality > The Lord Jesus Christ >

 “Behold, I have put My words in your mouth.

-The Lord intended to send him and would instruct him exactly what to say.
+The Lord intended to send Jeremiah and would instruct him exactly what to say.
 He would put His words in Jeremiah’s mouth.

 The following verses show us that God instructed Jeremiah in very precise terms, giving him the exact words to speak to the people of Israel.